MockingbirdME/game_md/core_rules/01 - attributes & skills.md

 | Survival | Find/build shelter, Forage, Hunt, Specific environment, Track |

 ### Skill Descriptions
+#### Animal Handling:
+ How familiar is the character with animals, particularly domestic ones.
+This skill should be used when dealing with an animal that has a chance of being controlled or calmed.
+  **Secondary Skills:**
+#### Alchemy:
 #### Awareness:
   The quintessential perception skill, is used when looking for loot or information as well as noticing threats both passively and when actively looking for them.
   **Secondary Skills:**